gustavobbrand/enhancements/81-IDevID_and_IAK_support.md

 1. The main endpoints here are do_register_agent() and do_activate_agent() invoked by the agent.
 2. Decode data and parse certificates.
 This implies modifying the method doRegisterAgent to support new parameters regarding IAK and IDevID.
 This method exercises a POST to /v{api_version}/agents/{agent_id} at registrar_common.py do_POST method.
 3. Verify IDevID certificate chain of trust + IAK certificate chain of trust
 4. Create a challenge to send to the agent for prove the possession of the private keys.
+It's important to mention that the challenge will change from using Make/ActivateCredential to use TPM2_Certify.
+4. Create a challenge to send to the agent for prove the possession of the private keys.
 5. Receive the challenge response and process
 6. Generate the certificates for LAK and LDevID keys with the owner/company's CAs.
 6. Commit data to the local Keylime database, the necessary fields regarding keys and certificates to be included there.